+Then

-If After implementation, the market participant wishes to adjust the actual start time of the outage The market participant must call the IESO Control Room and request that the IESO clears their implementation and must provide the reason for the change.
-The IESO will assess the validity of the request and if approved, transition the outage to 'Final Approved' status which will delete the actual start time.
-The market participant must input the adjusted actual start time in the outage management system and transition the outage from 'Final Approved' to 'Implemented' status.
+The market participant must call the IESO Control Room and request that the IESO clears their implementation and must provide the reason for the hange.
+The IESO will assess the validity of the request and if approved, transition the outage to 'Final Approved' tatus which will delete the actual start time.
+The market participant must input the adjusted actual start time in the outage management system and transition the outage from 'Final Approved' to implemented' status.

+1 · · ·

-3.6.1 Planned and Forced Extensions
+3.7.1 Planned and Forced Extensions